 Direct Loans and Federal Family Education Loans (FFEL) are the two largest government federal student loan programs.
 As of July 1, 2010, the FFEL program was eliminated.
 Most federal loans are now made through the Direct Loan program.

 Federal Direct Loans are made directly by the federal government to students.
 Lenders and guaranty agencies are not involved in the process.
 FFELs are guaranteed loans made by private lenders.
 Although the FFEL program is federal, it is mostly administered through state or private nonprofit agencies called guaranty agencies.
 Guaranty agencies pay off the lenders when borrowers default, and in turn, are reinsured by the Department of Education.
-The U.S. Department of Education provides a list of state guaranty agencies.
+The National Council of Higher Education Resources (NCHER) also has a fact sheet with a list of guaranty agencies.